 - Law and Security - This can include private as well as public security force positions.

 - Skilled Trades - This often includes construction worker positions.

 Teens 4 Hire also has a resources section that offers important information about work permits and labor laws that most teens will find useful.
 In addition, there are articles on site with helpful tips on topics such as writing a resume, and the qualities most employers look for in a teen job candidates.

 Additional Teen Job Sites to Check Out

 The following sites don't offer quite as many support services as those listed above.
 However, you can still find job openings targeted for teenage workers.

-- Got a Job - This site is simple but easy to navigate.
+- Snag - This site is simple but easy to navigate.
 The newest job openings are listed in the right-hand column and often include well-known national companies such as Starbucks and Ruby Tuesday.

 - Teen Job Section - You'll need to create your profile using the website's form, and that will serve as your application to submit to potential employers who post listings with the site.

 - Summer Jobs - Register with the site to apply for job openings.
 You can search by city and state, as well as by the type of job you're looking for, such as cashier, waiter, baby sitter, etc..